ministryofjustice/network-access-control-server/docs/attribute_validation.md

 https://freeradius.org/rfc/attributes.html

 FreeRADIUS maintains a dynamic retrieval of response attributes in the link above, ensuring they are always up-to-date with the latest FreeRADIUS version.
+However, the entire list is not required for the server because some modules are not enabled, such as the accounting module.
+This means the admin portal will only display the supported response attributes.

 ### Custom attributes